jglick/jk--/outline.md

     * not so in freestyle, so many plugin features are like `if` statements with a UI
 * steer clear of dedicated project types!
     * CloudBees Jenkins Enterprise has job templates which offer a plugin-like UI
+* OH: “How do I build a Ruby project in Jenkins?”

 ## How do I run Maven in a Jenkins job?